brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 ## How do I use this library in Windows?

 The easiest way is to use our [template project](https://github.com/brainboxdotcc/windows-bot-template).
-If you are unable to do this, download the precompiled latest release from our GitHub releases, and take the dlls, `.lib` file, and header files (`bin`, `lib` and `include` directories), placing them in a easily accessible place on your computer.
+If you are unable to do this, download the precompiled latest release from our GitHub releases, and take the DLLs, `.lib` file, and header files (`bin`, `lib` and `include` directories), placing them in a easily accessible place on your computer.
 Go into Visual Studio project settings in a new project, and point the project directories (notably the library directories and and include directories) at the correct locations.
 Add the `include` folder you extracted to your include directories, and add `dpp.lib` to your library directories.
 Ensure the project is set to C++17 standard or later in the settings.
 You should then be able to compile example programs within that project.
 When you run the program you have compiled you must ensure that all the dll files from the `bin` directory exist in the same directory as your executable.

 ## Does this library support Visual Studio 2022?